domhabersack/domhabersack.com/_posts/2019-07-17-javascript-s-reduce-every-and-some.md

 tags: Array, reduce, every, some
 date: 2019-07-17 21:13
 excerpt: What happens when you forget to specify reduce’s second parameter?
-hero_alt: A dark spiralling staircase going down.
+heroAlt: A dark spiralling staircase going down.
-hero_caption: When avoiding loops, look out for some pitfalls.
+heroCaption: When avoiding loops, look out for some pitfalls.
 ---
 To calculate the sum of all numbers in an array, you could use a `for`-loop: